pchaganti/ax-aider-desk/docs/custom-commands.md

     /mycommand arg1 "argument with spaces" arg3
     ```
     **Note:** Currently, arguments with spaces must be enclosed in double quotes.
 5.  **Execution:** Press Enter to execute the command.
-AiderDesk will substitute the arguments into your command's template and send it to the agent for processing.
+AiderDesk will substitute the arguments into your command's template, execute any embedded shell commands, and then send the fully assembled prompt to the appropriate handler (Aider or Agent) based on the active mode.
+    *   **Note on Mode Selection:** The effectiveness of a custom command depends on the active mode.
+        *   Use **Code** mode for commands intended to modify files within the current context.
+        *   Use **Ask** mode for general queries or information retrieval that do not involve file modifications.
+        *   For commands designed to leverage advanced reasoning and tool use, ensure you are in **Agent** mode.
+        *   Other modes like **Architect** or **Context** should be chosen based on their specific functionalities and the command's purpose.

 ## Examples